rsp/ifm-lw-r1-ojs/README.md

 Sample input
 ------------
-Sample input to test the solution, using old syntax for simplicity: [helpers.js](helpers.js)
+Sample input to test the solution: [helpers.js](helpers.js) (old syntax for easier translation to other languages)

 Tests
 -----